sylvan-d-ash/Pokemon/README.md

 No additional setup or dependencies are required — everything runs out of the box.

+## Git Workflow

+For this project, I used a simple branching strategy suited for a small, single-developer app:

+- Each feature was developed on its own branch (e.g. `homepage`, `info`, `network`, `caching`, `background-colors`, etc).
+- Once a feature was complete, I opened a Pull Request (PR) and merged it directly into the `main` branch.
+- This approach allowed for clean separation of features while keeping the workflow lightweight, without the overhead of managing long-lived branches.

+Since this was a small project built under time constraints, this lightweight workflow provided both clarity and speed.

 ## 🏗️ Architecture & Structure

 ### High-Level Approach